hiyama341/teemi/README.rst

     :target: https://colab.research.google.com/github/hiyama341/teemi/blob/main/colab_notebooks/02_1_DESIGN_Combinatorial_library.ipynb

-00. Describes how we can automatically fetch homologs from NCBI from a query in a standardizable and repeatable way |Notebook 00|.
+00. Automatically fetch homologs from NCBI from a query in a standardizable and repeatable way |Notebook 00|.

-01. Describes how promoters can be selected from RNAseq data and fetched from online database with various quality measurements implemented |Notebook 01|.
+01. Promoters can be selected from RNAseq data and fetched from online database with various quality measurements implemented |Notebook 01|.

-02. Describes how a combinatorial library can be generated with the DesignAssembly class along with robot executable intructions |Notebook 02|.
+02. Combinatorial libraries can be generated with the DesignAssembly class along with robot executable intructions |Notebook 02|.